-Less than 6 months after Arthur Hammond was hired as an electrician, OD McGaha (proununced Muh Gay Hay), his foreman, wanted to fire him.
+Less than 6 months after Arthur Hammond was hired as an electrician, OD McGaha (pronounced Muh Gay Hay), his foreman, wanted to fire him.
 Not because he wasn’t a good electrician.
 Not because he had done something wrong.
-Not even because he smelled bad, or used bad language.
-OD (prounounced “Oh Dee”) wanted to fire him because he argued too much.
+Not even because he smelled bad or used bad language.
+OD (pronounced “Oh Dee”) wanted to fire him because he argued too much.

 Art and I started the same day in the electric shop.
 I remember very well when I first walked in the door the morning that I became an electrician.
 I talked about that day in an earlier post New Home in the Power Plant Electric Shop.
 That was the first day I met Arthur Francis Hammond Jr. Oh yes.
 I remember his full name.
 Everyone just called him Art.
 I always called him Arthur.

 I had the habit of calling people by their full name….
 Sometimes I would even embellish their name some.
 For instance.
 I used to call Scott Hubbard “Scotland”.
 Not because he looked Scottish, but because Scott seemed too short of a name for such a great guy.
 It would be like calling Jesus “Geez”.

 Anyway.
 Arthur had this one trait that became obvious for anyone that had spent more than 5 minutes with him.
 He liked to argue.
 He may have thought of it more of playing the devil’s advocate.
 So, often when you made a statement about anything, Arthur would say something like, “Nah.
 That couldn’t be true.
 Nope.
 What about this?.”